-I've been involved in teen and women’s journalism since 1993.
-I've worked and written for magazines such as Sassy, YM, Seventeen, Elle Girl, Cosmo Girl, Teen People, Girls Life, Lucky, Working Woman, Shape, Ms., Health, Healing Lifestyles & Spas and others.
-My work focuses on body image, understanding media influences, wellness, parenting and travel.
-I'm also the author of All Made Up: A Girl's Guide to Seeing Through Celebrity Hype and Celebrating Real Beauty (Walker Books for Young Readers, 2006).
+I've worked at and written for magazines such as Sassy, YM, Seventeen, Elle Girl, Cosmo Girl, Teen People, Girls Life, Lucky, Working Woman, Shape, Ms., Health, Healing Lifestyles & Spas, The Washington Post and others.

-If you head over to my blog (and I hope you do), you'll find posts about the things that matter to me these days: body image and the impact of celebrities on pop culture, yoga and motherhood/parenting.
-I tweet about these things (usually under the tags #bodyimage, #parenting, #motherhood and #yoga or #hotyoga) and sometimes send out a "Daily Mantra" (which should really be called What I Learned on My Yoga Mat Today, but that many characters don't fly on Twitter). in 2010, I completed a 365 day personal yoga challenge (written about by Glamour mag!) that I did because, um, well, for lots of reasons.
-Oh, and I guest blog for About Face, an amazing, San Francisco-based body image non-profit.
+If you head over to my blog (and I hope you do), you'll find posts about the things that matter to me these days: body image and the impact of celebrities on pop culture, yoga, raw food/clean eating and motherhood/parenting.
+I tweet about these things using the tags #bodyimage, #parenting, #motherhood, #rawfood #yoga and #hotyoga.

-At present, I live in Vancouver, British Columbia and New York City (yeah, baby.
-Where I was born and raised) with my husband and two young boys.
+At present, I live in Vancouver, British Columbia and New York City (where I was born and raised) with my husband and two young boys.
 My current idea of bliss?
 An opportunity to do nothing.
 Absolutely nothing.
 Alone.
 In the quiet.
 Ahhhhh.